nshea3/nicholasshea/content/posts/post-2-well-logs.md

 I’ll pull a few paragraphs from my paper to better explain the problem:

 >Facies classification is the problem of determining a rock unit name from a well log recorded by lowering instruments down a borehole.
 It is a multi-class classification problem.
 The attributes available from a well-log are commonly physical and chemical properties of the rock.
-In this dataset, the well log includes a measure of natural gamma ray radioactivity, rock resistivity, photoelectric effect from a gamma source, and neutron measurements of porosity and hydrogen concentration.
+In this dataset, the well log includes a measure of natural gamma ray radioactivity, rock electrical resistivity, photoelectric effect from an active gamma source, and active neutron measurements of porosity and hydrogen concentration.
 >
 >The nine rock classes in this dataset vary in their composition and origin and thus have different physical characteristics and responses that allow an expert team of geoscientists to determine which rock unit is located at what depth in the bore hole.
 >